The first step to OpenGL programming on macOS

 A Simple Makefile Sample

-Here we provides a simple example of makefile
+Here we provides a simple example of makefile, supposing we have

 |